Over 10000+ Satisfied Clients

-Since 2009, Singapore government has cut down the number of approved Singapore PR application by 50%.
+Since 2009, the government has cut down the number of approved permanent residency by 50%.
 If you submit your application similarly like the rest, how are you going to convince the officials to approve yours?

 2. Complex Process

-It is quite easy to search online for the procedures for Singapore PR application.
+It is quite easy to search online for the procedures to apply for PR.
 However, the whole process is much more complex than you think.
 One small mistake in your documentation may get your entire application rejected.

 3. Tedious Work

 An application requires a lot of time and effort.
 There are forms that need to be filled up correctly and documents to be compiled properly.
 The amount of paperwork can be very overwhelming and disheartening.

 Why You Should Engage Us

 Many applicants fail because they have no idea how the Immigration & Checkpoints Authority of Singapore (ICA) screens a permanent residency application.